 Counselling and Mediation

-- Before an application can be filed in Court in relation to children’s issues, a mediation certificate must be issued by a family dispute resolution practitioner.
+- Before an application can be filed in Court in relation to children’s issues (except for limited exceptions such as family violence or abuse) a mediation certificate (Section 60I) must be issued by a family dispute resolution practitioner.

 - Contact the Family Relationships Advice Line 1800 050 321.

 - Contact Relationships Australia (in Sydney) 1300364 277.

 - Contact CatholicCare (in Sydney) 1800 225 474

 - Contact a private registered family dispute resolution practitioner.

 Wait times for mediation can vary significantly between different organisations.
 Mostly, private mediators will have the shortest wait time.

 If one, or other, of the parties has felt the need to instruct a lawyer, in relation to children’s issues, those matters are then, generally, finalised, either by way of a written Parenting Plan, or, probably by way of a Court Order.
 A Court Order may be made by agreement, or after a hearing in front of a Judge.